How To Sue A Towing Company?

 The Condition Of Your Car

 Was it damaged during the tow?
-If you think that the tow company damaged your car during their service, it may be time to consider legal action.
+If you think the tow company damaged your car during their service, it may be time to consider legal action.

 The Time It Took To Get Your Car Back